-4.1 Case assessment
+4.1 Case evaluation

-We first present a comparing typical case study to provide a detailed assessment of the cloud properties in three reanalysis datasets from 10 to 17 September 2016, the super typhoon Meranti, which is one of the most powerful tropical cyclones on record, was monitored.
-The extremely favorable atmospheric environment, including adequate water vapor, increased outflow in the upper layer, and unusually warm sea surface temperature, intensified the structure and energy of the typhoon.
+We first present an evaluation of the cloud properties in three reanalysis datasets based on a typical case from 10 to 17 September 2016.
+The super typhoon Meranti, one of the most powerful tropical cyclones on record, was monitored during the period.
+The particular atmospheric environment, including adequate water vapor, increased outflow in the upper layer, and warm sea surface temperature, intensified the structure and energy of the typhoon.
 Meanwhile, on 11 September 2016, another tropical depression was detected and monitored over the Northwest Pacific Ocean, and it evolved into the typhoon Malakas on 13 September.
-The interaction of the two typhoons increased the water vapor transportation, which promoted the development of deeper and thicker clouds, and the rapid enhancement of the
+The interaction between the two typhoons increased the water vapor transportation, promoted the development of deeper and thicker clouds, and enhanced them (Zhou and Gao, 2016).

-210 typhoons (Zhou and Gao, 2016).
-When Meranti passed over the Philippines and China, it produced heavy rain and hurricaneforce winds and caused extensive damage.
 Note that even for this case study, we consider a period over eight days covering 32 time steps.

 Figure 1 shows the spatial distribution patterns of the reflectance in the 0.64- and 1.6-μm channels.
 The observed and simulated results are taken at 00:00 UTC on 12 September 2016.
-Four typical regions marked by red boxes are chosen for

-- 215 better understanding and illustration.
-For these two channels, atmospheric profiles have little effect on the simulated reflectance, and the differences are mainly contributed by cloud properties.
+Four typical regions (A to D) marked by red boxes are chosen for further discussions.
+In these two channels, atmospheric profiles have little effect on the simulated reflectance, and the differences are mainly contributed by cloud properties.
 Because the channel in the visible wavelength (0.64-μm) is non-absorbing, the reflectance is primarily constrained by the cloud optical depth.
 Therefore, some cloud macro characteristics can be recognized from the result in this channel.
-The pixels with reflectance close to 1 (the whiter points) indicate the region covered by optically thick clouds.
-A qualitative comparison between the observation and the simulation - 220 shows that the results for CRA reanalysis more reasonably represent the cloud spatial distribution than those for the other two reanalysis datasets.
-The simulations from ERA5 and MERRA-2 obviously overestimate the cloud cover, and the overestimated cloud pixels are mostly over the ocean regions, for example, the region B, C and surrounding areas.
-In the 1.6μm channel, the radiance observed from the TOA is significantly different for different phase clouds.
-Because ice particles have a stronger absorption property, the reflectance in this channel is usually smaller for pixels covered by ice clouds than - those covered by water clouds.
-Thus, we can give a general distinction of the cloud phase based on the information in this shortwave IR channel.
-The similar characteristics between the observation and simulation over region A indicate that CRA,

-ERA5, and MERRA-2 all have capabilities to distinguish ice and water phase clouds.
-Comparing the results over region B, the three reanalysis datasets all represent the cloud phase characteristics of the cyclones.
-More pixels with larger reflectance values for ERA5 suggest that although the cloud distributions in ERA5 and MERRA-2 are both overestimated over region B,

-230 the causes for the results are different.
-Some overestimated clouds in ERA5 reanalysis are from water phase clouds, whereas they are mostly caused by ice phase clouds in MERRA-2.
-For pixels over regions C and D, the overestimation comes from the water cloud in ERA5 and MERRA-2.
+The pixels with reflectance close to 1 (the whiter ones) indicate the region covered by optically thick clouds.
+Comparing to the observation, CRA represents the cloud spatial distribution more reasonably than those of ERA5 and MERRA-2.
+ERA5 and MERRA-2 obviously overestimate the cloud cover, especially over the ocean regions, e.g., regions B and C. Because ice particles absorb much stronger than water droplets with the same optical depth, in the 1.6-μm channel, the reflectance in this channel is usually smaller for pixels covered by ice clouds than those covered by water clouds (Wang et al., 2018).
+Thus, the comparison in the 1.6-μm channels can also briefly illustrate the representation of cloud phase.
+Comparing the results over region B, the three reanalysis datasets all represent the cloud phase characteristics of cyclones.
+Larger reflectance values from ERA5 suggest that overestimated clouds in ERA5 reanalysis are from water phase clouds, and the overestimation of MERRA-2 are mostly attributed to ice clouds.
+For pixels over regions C and D, ERA5 and MERRA-2 both overestimate water clouds.